typesAreSpaces/AXDInterpolator/README.md

 ## Setting up an input formula

 We use the type `Int` to encode elements of the Index type.
+The SMT terms `select, store` are used to encode the terms `rd, wr` (read and write) respectively.

 Input is processed as SMTLIB2 files.
 If the input includes function applications of our extended